Psypher9/connect-csharp-sdk/docs/OrdersApi.md

 BatchRetrieveOrders

 Retrieves a set of [Order](#type-order)s by their IDs.
-Only orders that have been successfully charged are included in the response.
-If any of the order IDs in the request do not exist, or are associated with uncharged orders, then those orders will not be included in the set of orders in the response.
-Note that in the future, uncharged orders may be returned by this endpoint.
+If a given Order ID does not exist, the ID is ignored instead of generating an error.

 ### Example
 ```csharp